 In 2011, the independent members of the Board determined that the appointment of an independent, non-executive Chairman of the Board was an appropriate board leadership structure at that time, and have determined that this leadership structure continues to be appropriate at this time, because it allows our CEO to focus on leading the Company's complex international business operations while providing the Board experienced and independent leadership.
 The independent members of the Board appointed Tony Isaac as the independent, non-executive Chairman of the Board in April 2012.
-Mr. Isaac, who previously served as the Board's lead independent director, continues to fulfill the responsibilities he performed as lead independent director, including setting the agendas for, and presiding over executive Sessions of non-management directors, as well as serving as Chairman.
-In light of Mr. Isaac's appointment as the independent, non-executive Chairman of the Board may modify this structure from time to time to best address the Company's unique circumstances, to advance the best interests of all stockholders, as and when appropriate.
-In the event that the Company modifies this leadership structure in the future and appoints a lead independent director's responsibilities would, as previously, be expected to include setting the agenda for all Board meetings (together with the Chairman), setting the agenda for and leading all executive meetings of the independent directors, and providing consolidated feedback, as appropriate, from those meetings to the Chairman and CEO.
-The lead independent director would also have authority to call meetings of the Board of Directors in executive session; facilitate discussions, outside of scheduled Board meetings, among the independent directors.
+Mr. Isaac, who previously served as the Board's lead independent director, continues to fulfill the responsibilities he performed as lead independent director, including setting the agendas for, and presiding over executive sessions of non-management directors, as well as serving as Chairman.
+In light of Mr. Isaac's appointment as the independent, non-executive Chairman of the Board, the Board does not currently have a designated lead independent director.
+The Board may modify this structure from time to time to best address the Company's unique circumstances, to advance the best interests of all stockholders, as and when appropriate.
+In the event that the Company modifies this leadership structure in the future and appoints a lead independent director, that director's responsibilities would, as previously, be expected to include setting the agenda for all Board meetings (together with the Chairman), setting the agenda for and leading all executive meetings of the independent directors, and providing consolidated feedback, as appropriate, from those meetings to the Chairman and CEO.
+The lead independent director would also have authority to call meetings of the Board of Directors in executive session; facilitate discussions, outside of scheduled Board meetings, among the independent directors on key issues as appropriate; and serve as a non-exclusive liaison with the Chairman and CEO, in consultation with the other independent directors.